Chicken Thigh Cutlets | Cooking tips & recipes

 Which is healthier - chicken breast or chicken thighs?

-Chicken breasts are healthier
+Chicken breasts are lower in fat

 Chicken breasts are low in fat and high in protein making them a great choice for those on a low fat diet, as long as you remove the skin before cooking and don't cook in fat.
 They are a good source of phosphorus needed for healthy bones and teeth and Vitamin B3 which helps reduce tiredness and fatigue.